Pale Folklore

 Pale Folklore is the debut studio album by American metal band Agalloch.
 The album was released on June 6, 1999 by The End Records.
 It featured an eclectic mix of acoustic folk reminiscent of Scandinavian bands such as Ulver; doom and black metal-esque riffs; growled, clean, whispered, and shrieked vocals; and a production style and atmosphere that borrowed heavily from black metal.
 The lyrical themes focused mainly on depression, nature, folklore and the supernatural.
 It featured the roots of a post-rock influence which was greatly expanded on with Agalloch's second studio album, The Mantle.

+Background

+Vocalist John Haughm said that Pale Folklore was influenced by his upbringing in Montana, where bassist Jason William Walton also lived.
+While Haughm lived in Seattle during the making of this album, he would make several trips back to Montana per year.

+Guitarist Don Anderson said about the album's sound, "We basically mixed Fields of the Nephilim with Ulver and early Katatonia".
+Haughm said the band wanted to distinguish itself from the American black metal and death metal scenes, and noted the influence of Cocteau Twins and Lycia.